For daily wit & wisdom, sign up for the Almanac newsletter.

 Body

-Think of the night before Thanksgiving as the cooking day and the day of Thanksgiving for the turkey and a couple of sides.
+Think of the night before Thanksgiving as the main cooking day and Thanksgiving itself as the day for the turkey and a couple of sides.
 (Frankly, if you have time, start even earlier!
 You don’t need to “back into” the Thanksgiving Day feast.)

 Which dishes can be cooked ahead?
 Think side dishes, stuffing, gravy, casseroles, and pies.
 Which needs to be cooked the day of?
 Think turkey!